Embarcadero/Dev-Cpp/Source/README.txt

 To be able to use compiled executables directly, please place the Source folder (the one this file you're looking at is placed in) in the root folder of a Dev-C++ installation.
-This makes sure that when compiling, devcpp.exe will end up in the right location so you end up with a usable and testable product right away.
+This makes sure that after compiling, devcpp.exe will end up in the right location so you end up with a usable and testable product right away.